Economy of California: Sectors

-In 2002, the U.S. government began to use the North American Industry Classification System (NAICS) system of classifying economic activities, to better reflect today's economy.

-Government is California's largest industry, like most states, with about 2.5 million employees.
-The second largest industry, according to the Census, is Healthcare and Social Assistance.
+California's largest sector by GDP in 2025 is Information at $538 billion dollars.
+The second and third largest sectors by GDP are Real Estate ($460 billion) and Professional Services ($391 billion).
+The Information sector includes some of the nation's largest technology and entertainment companies like Apple, Meta, Disney, and HP.

+The largest employer in California is Government, with 2,705,400 employees in August 2025 which includes state and local employees.

+The largest single employer is the University of California at 272,437 employees, followed by the state government at 247,446 employees.

+California's largest sector by employees is Healthcare at 2.6 million employees, followed by Retail Trade (2.5 million employees) and Professional Services (2.1 million employees).

 International trade and tourism

 California has historically derived significant revenue from international trade and tourism.
 However, the state's share of America's merchandise export trade has been steadily shrinking since 2000, from 15.4% to 11.1% in 2008.
 The exports of goods made in California totaled $134 billion in 2007. $48 billion of that total was computers and electronics, followed by transportation, non-electrical machinery, agriculture, and chemicals.
 California trade and exports translate into high-paying jobs for over one million Californians.
 According to the US Bureau of Economic Analysis (BEA), in 2005, foreign-controlled companies employed 542,600 California workers, the most of any state.
 Major sources of foreign investment in California in 2005 were Japan, the United Kingdom, Switzerland, France, and Germany.
-Foreign investment in California was responsible for 4.6 percent of the state's total private-industry employment in 2009.
+Foreign investmandand in California was responsible for 4.6 percent of the state's total private-industry employment in 2009.
 Total direct travel spending in California reached $96.7 billion in 2008, a 0.8% increase over the preceding year.
 Los Angeles County receives the most tourism in the state.

+Information

+As of 2022, there were 21,758 California firms in the Information sector with a total annual sales of $670 billion and an annual payroll of $182 billion.